 All travelers must apply for a visa from the Indian Embassy beforehand.

 In order to enter the country, they must fill out a self-declaration form 72 hours before departure and submit a negative Covid-19 RT-PCR test upon arrival.

-Submit proof of a negative COVID-19 test result taken within 96 hours before arrival.
+Submit proof of a negative COVID-19 test result taken within 72 hours before arrival.

 If they do not have negative test results, they will face 7 days of institutional quarantine followed by 7 days of at-home isolation.

-However, even when lockdowns were in effect, the lack of contact tracing and the extremely crowded conditions in the cities have made it hard to contain the spread of Covid-19.
+However, even when lockdowns were in effect, the lack of contact tracing and the extremely crowded conditions in the cities made it hard to contain the spread of Covid-19.

 How safe is it to travel to India?